 Death leprosy line-up:

-Terry Butler – credited with bass but did not actually play on the album
+Chuck Schuldiner – guitar, bass, vocals Rick Rozz – guitar Bill Andrews – drums Terry Butler – credited with bass but did not actually play on the album

 Why Slowly We Rot Is Metal That Rips Your Head Off

-What makes the album even more intense is the band does not rely on “down tuning.”
+“Slowly We Rot” by the Tampa, Florida band Obituary is the heaviest album of all time.
+That isn’t just my opinion.
+That is a fact.
+The album is even more intense because the band does not rely on “down tuning.”
 The play in E 440 concert pitch, but it sure doesn’t sound like it!

 Listen To Slowly We Rot On Youtube